NASA-IMPACT/admg-casei/README.md

 yarn cy:open
 ```

 **Note:** The login test requires a password.
 To keep it secure, it can't be hardcoded in the test suite and needs to be passed to cypress by running `CYPRESS_password=<password> yarn cy:open`, this will include it in the cypress env vars.
-When the tests run on circle ci, they get this password _automagically_ from the env vars added in the web interface.
+When the tests run on ci, they get this password _automagically_ from the env vars added in the web interface.

 You can watch tests run in real time as you develop your applications.
 TDD FTW 🤩!
 It is also possible to run the tests and get the results in the command line only with `yarn cy:run`.

-Cypress is configured to run the automated tests on CircleCI.
+Cypress is configured to run the automated tests on ci.
 When running the tests without a development server, use `yarn test:e2e` to open the test runner or `yarn test:e2e:ci` to run them with console output.

 Some **testing strategies** with Cypress: